percona/k8spg-docs/docs/backups.md

 You also need to supply pgBackRest with base64-encoded AWS S3 key and AWS S3 key secret stored along with other sensitive information in [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

-1. Put your AWS S3 key and AWS S3 key secret into the base64 encoded pgBackRest configuration as follows:
+1. Put your AWS S3 key and AWS S3 key secret into the base64-encoded pgBackRest configuration with your pgBackRest repository name.
+In case of the `repo1` repository it can be done as follows:

     === "in Linux"